nickchops/MarmaladeQuickAmazonAds/README.md

 Prerequisites
 -------------

-1. A version of Marmalade SDK that contains the Amazon Mobile Ads extension.
+1. Marmalade SDK 7.4 or newer for the Amazon Mobile Ads extension adn Quick improvements.
 Check for extensions/s3eAmazonAds existing inside your SDK install.

 2. Scripts for rebuilding Quick binaries.
 Get these from https://github.com/nickchops/MarmaladeQuickRebuildScripts Copy those to the